Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Introduction

 \section{Introduction}

 Inferring latent structures in text data is a fundamental challenge in natural language processing and its application in a wide range of fields of research such as political science, social science and economics.
 Due to the unstructured nature of text data, text analysis poses distinct challenges compared to the analysis of other types of data that are commonly used in empirical research \citep[see, e.g.,][]{text_selection}.
 Topic modeling provides a widely used framework for discovering hidden thematic structures within text corpora, offering insights into the distribution of topics across documents and the association between words and topics.
-Among the available topic modeling approaches, in particular Latent Dirichlet Allocation \citep[LDA;][]{10.5555/944919.944937} and its extensions \citep[see, e.g.,][]{NIPS2005_9e82757e, https://doi.org/10.1111/ajps.12103, eshima2023keyword} have been widely studied and applied across various domains \citep[see, e.g.,][]{Bagozzi_Berliner_2018, BARBERÁ_CASAS_NAGLER_EGAN_BONNEAU_JOST_TUCKER_2019, words_numbers, 9581965, doi:10.1080/07350015.2020.1802285, ZIMMERMANN2024114310}.
-However, alternative topic modeling frameworks, such as Poisson Factorization (PF), provide distinct advantages by leveraging a Poisson likelihood rather than a multinomial distribution.
+Among the available topic modeling approaches, in particular Latent Dirichlet Allocation \citep[LDA;][]{10.5555/944919.944937} and its extensions \citep[see, e.g.,][]{NIPS2005_9e82757e, https://doi.org/10.1111/ajps.12103, eshima2023keyword}, which use the document-term matrix as input, have been widely studied and applied across various domains \citep[see, e.g.,][]{Bagozzi_Berliner_2018, BARBERÁ_CASAS_NAGLER_EGAN_BONNEAU_JOST_TUCKER_2019, words_numbers, 9581965, doi:10.1080/07350015.2020.1802285, ZIMMERMANN2024114310, LIU2025112905, CELIKTEN2025113219}.
+However, alternative topic modeling frameworks, such as Poisson Factorization (PF), provide distinct advantages by leveraging a Poisson likelihood rather than a multinomial distribution and providing a more flexible prior parameter specification compared to LDA.